-Where possible use single-use equipment for the resident and dispose of it as healthcare waste inside the room.

-- Where single use equipment is not possible, use dedicated care equipment in the resident's room or cohort area.
-This should not be shared with other residents in non COVID-19 areas e.g. lifting devices, commodes, moving aides etc. - If it is not possible to dedicate pieces of equipment to the resident or cohort area these must be decontaminated immediately after use and before use on any resident following standard cleaning protocols - There is no need to use disposable plates or cutlery.
-Crockery and cutlery should be washed in a dishwasher, or by hand using household detergent and hand-hot water after use
+- Where possible, use single-use equipment for the resident and dispose of it as healthcare risk waste into a designated healthcare risk waste bin inside the room - Where single use equipment is not possible, use designated care equipment in the resident's room or cohort area.
+In a cohort area, the equipment must be decontaminated immediately after use and before use on any other resident following standard cleaning protocols.
+This designated equipment should not be shared with other residents in non COVID-19 areas (e.g., lifting devices, commodes, moving aides etc.) - If it is not possible to designate pieces of equipment to the resident or cohort area these must be decontaminated immediately after use and before use on any resident following standard cleaning protocols - There is no need to use disposable plates or cutlery.
+Crockery and cutlery should be washed after use in a dishwasher or by handwashing, using household detergent and hand-hot water